 Teaching a dog to go to their place, whether that’s a bed or somewhere else, is incredibly helpful.
 It simply makes corralling them a bit easier and helps you direct them to a specific place in the home.
 If you need to crate your dog when you leave the house, this can be a valuable command.

 Dogs are generally very excited to see you, excited to see other people they know, excited about a lot of things.
 When they start to get a little too rambunctious or start barking a bit too loud or too much in their excitement, “settle” is a great command to let them know they need to relax a bit.
 Usually, this command is paired with gentle, soothing pets.

 It’s a valuable command for your dog to know, especially around children, the elderly, or anyone else they could hurt or overwhelm if they got too excited.
+Mastering this command is one of the many things you can do to prepare your dog for children.
 This is also a useful command for when your dog is becoming stressed out or anxious.
 When used in this situation, it can offer reassurance and let them know everything is okay.

 A few of these commands are nice to have on hand if your dog understands them, but most of them are essential for ensuring your dog stays safe as you navigate the world with them.
 Mastery of these commands is also an essential part of any pet disaster preparedness plan.
 Having these commands down can help keep you and your dog safe in an emergency.

 Once your dog has the basics down, then you can continue training for more complicated commands and other tricks to teach your dog.
 Most dogs love to continue learning, which is one of the jobs your dog can do at home, so these basic commands are great building blocks for ongoing training.